Welcome to Donaldson Class, Reception

 PE day: Monday

-Please wear weather appropriate PE kit to school on these days.
+Please wear weather appropriate PE kit to school on Mondays.

 Decodable reading books: books will be changed on a Monday and Thursday.

 Please try to read every night.
 Please write in the reading record the page number read to.
 If you have not finished a book, we will send the book home again.

 Please ensure books are in school every day as the staff, and reading volunteers, read with the children at any available opportunities.

 The children will have an opportunity to pick a book from the book corner to bring home every Friday.
 This is a non-decodable book, not matched to the children's reading level.
 This book is to promote reading for pleasure and give the children opportunity to choose their own book.
 Please read this book with your child and allow them to share and enjoy.
 It is not intended for the child to read this independently.